-Session 1 Session 2 Session 3 Session 4 Session 5 Shared reading session Teacher chooses one deeper understanding reading skill and models it explicitly as they are reading aloud: Links reading with background knowledge Recognises vocabulary and words that they don't understand Links adjacent sentences together to make sense"local coherence" Use narrative skills to construct and express understanding-re-tell a story in their own words to provide the 'gist' of Explicit teaching Whole class Reading of the text (modelled, shared or guided) (5-10 minutes) Gain Work wito tackle challeng on the grup of the graph o g strategies ded_group th the teacher pointerp understanding procel reading, KTC guided see interesting process of the see interesting strategies S minutes) Assessment for Whole of Guided marking of C Discussion of Now accur for the State of ass hilder's work, ate answers are or emonstrated the lesson.
-Clarify any lors. what happened.
-Use working memory- manage tasks which require simultaneous storage and processing As they read, ask their own questions or predict and read on to find out Vocabulary- Never heard the word Vocabulary Retrieval Inference Mix it up lesson Week 1- Summarise main ideas from more than one paragraph &make comparisons within the text Week 2-Identify/explain how the meaning is enhanced through the choices of words and phrases, Predict what might happen from details stated and implied and make comparisons within the text.
+Session 1 Session 2 Session 3 Session 4 Session 5 Shared reading session Teacher chooses one deeper understanding reading skill and models it explicitly as they are reading aloud: Links reading with background knowledge Recognises vocabulary and words that they don't understand Links adjacent sentences together to make sense"local coherence" Use narrative skills to construct and express understanding- re-tell a story in their own words to provide the 'gist' of Explicit teaching Whole class Reading of the text (modelled, shared or guided) (5-10 minutes) Applying strategies Stadded groups Work with the teacher to tacide challenge/deep understanding operationing.
+This could be highly a state of the class independent/paired groups Rest of the class independent/paired groups Rest of the class independent/paired groups (15 minutes) Assessment for Learning Whole class Guided marking of children's work.
+Discussion of how accused enseven are or Now the answer has demonstrated the focus restin.
+Carly any reisconceptions.
+(5 minutes) What happened.
+Use working memory- manage tasks which require simultaneous storage and processing As they read, ask their own questions or predict and read on to find out Vocabulary- Never heard the word Vocabulary Retrieval Inference Mix it up lesson Week 1- Summarise main ideas fror more than one paragraph & make comparisons within the text Week 2-Identify/explain how the meaning is enhanced through the choices of words and phrases, Predict what might happen from details stated and implied and make comparisons within the text.